annushapervez/portfolio/projectinfo/HelpingHands.md

  **This project is currently in progress, with ongoing development focused on frontend development.**

 ## Project Goals
-- **Simplify Volunteer Matching**: Develop an intuitive platform that makes it easy for users to find volunteer opportunities based on location and interests.
+- **🌍 Simplify Volunteer Matching**: Develop an intuitive platform that makes it easy for users to find volunteer opportunities based on location and interests.
-- **Location-Based Filtering**: Implement a system that sorts and filters opportunities based on the user's current location, ensuring relevant and nearby matches.
+- **📍 Location-Based Filtering**: Implement a system that sorts and filters opportunities based on the user's current location, ensuring relevant and nearby matches.
-- **Efficient Data Handling**: Leverage CSV files to store and process volunteer opportunities and zipcodes, making data management simple and flexible.
+- **📂 Efficient Data Handling**: Leverage CSV files to store and process volunteer opportunities and zipcodes, making data management simple and flexible.
-- **Promote Community Engagement**: Encourage volunteering by providing a streamlined and user-friendly experience for discovering local causes.
+- **🤝 Promote Community Engagement**: Encourage volunteering by providing a streamlined and user-friendly experience for discovering local causes.
-- **Build Technical Expertise**: Demonstrate my ability to create a full-stack application using modern web technologies, including Next.js, CSV parsing, and geolocation.
+- **🚀 Build Technical Expertise**: Demonstrate my ability to create a full-stack application using modern web technologies, including Next.js, CSV parsing, and geolocation.

 ## Tech Stack
 - **Frontend**: